Project Directory Structure

 Orchestrations

-The Orchestrator directories contain the phases directory and in it a list of tasks.
+Orchestrator directories include the phases directory, which contains a list of tasks for execution.

 Example: